 \section{Neural network architecture}

-In NORi, neural networks are used to predict the entrainment fluxes of temperature and salinity, augmenting the physical base closure.
+In NORi, neural networks are used to predict temperature and salinity entrainment fluxes, thereby augmenting the base physical closure.
 This is reflected in the design of neural networks, where they are only active within the zone where entrainment occurs and are inactive everywhere else in the vertical column.
-For interior face-centered cell indices $i = 2, 3, \dots, N$, where $i=1$ indicates the face location at the ocean surface and $i = N+1$ indicates the grid point at the bottom of the domain,
+For cell indices centered on the interior face $i = 2, 3, \dots, N$, where $i=1$ indicates the location of the face at the ocean surface and $i = N+1$ indicates the grid point at the bottom of the domain,

-where $\mathbb{NN}_\phi$ is a neural network to predict the turbulent flux of tracer $\phi$, $\boldsymbol{h}^i$ is the input vector to the neural network at index $i$, $\boldsymbol{\theta}_\phi$ are the trainable weights for the neural network $\mathbb{NN}_\phi$, $i_\text{min}$ and $i_\text{max}$ are the first and last grid index inclusive of which the neural networks are active, $\boldsymbol{\phi}^i_\text{zone}$ denotes the 5-element vector of variable $\phi$ around the local neighborhood of index $i$, $\partial_z$ is the discrete gradient operator in $z$, and $J_b^\text{top}$ is the surface buoyancy flux.
-For any face-centered grid point within the ``entrainment zone'', the value of the temperature and salinity fluxes are predicted by $\mathbb{NN}_T$ and $\mathbb{NN}_S$, respectively, where they each output a scalar which is the predicted value of temperature or salinity flux at the grid point.
+where $\mathbb{NN}_\phi$ is a neural network to predict the turbulent flux of tracer $\phi$, $\boldsymbol{h}^i$ is the input vector to the neural network at index $i$, $\boldsymbol{\theta}_\phi$ are the trainable weights for the neural network $\mathbb{NN}_\phi$, $i_\text{min}$ and $i_\text{max}$ are the first and last grid indices, between which (inclusive) the neural networks are active, $\boldsymbol{\phi}^i_\text{zone}$ denotes the 5-element vector of variable $\phi$ around the local neighborhood of index $i$, $\partial_z$ is the discrete gradient operator in $z$, and $J_b^\text{top}$ is the surface buoyancy flux.
+For any face-centered grid point within the ``entrainment zone'', the values of the temperature and salinity fluxes are predicted by $\mathbb{NN}_T$ and $\mathbb{NN}_S$, respectively, with each network outputting a scalar that is the predicted value of temperature or salinity flux at the grid point.

-The inputs of $\mathbb{NN}_T$ and $\mathbb{NN}_S$ are the temperature gradient, salinity gradient, potential density gradient, and gradient Richardson number of 5 grid points within the neighborhood of the grid point intended for inference, as well as the surface buoyancy flux.
-The inputs and outputs of the neural networks are normalized using a z-score normalization against the entire training suite to ensure that for each variable, the distribution of their values within the training suite has zero mean and unit variance.
+The inputs of $\mathbb{NN}_T$ and $\mathbb{NN}_S$ are the temperature gradient, salinity gradient, potential density gradient, and gradient Richardson number of five grid points within the neighborhood of the grid point intended for inference, as well as the surface buoyancy flux.
+The inputs and outputs of the neural networks are normalized using a Z-score normalization against the entire training suite to ensure that for each variable, the distribution of their values within the training suite has zero mean and unit variance.
 More details on feature normalization can be found in \ref{section appendix normalization}.